Lopolin-LP/base64-clipboard-encode/README.md

 ### QoL
 - [ ] Make the help menu more useful
 - [ ] Make the help menu explain the settings aswell
-- [ ] Not burn your eyes while the big button flashes red
+- [ ] Improve mobile experience
+- [ ] Easier access to a link to report issues.

 ### UI / UX
 - [ ] maybe some better design
 - [ ] allow changing of color pallette (imagine if browser could use material you)
 - [ ] An Icon.
-- [ ] Improve mobile experience
+- [ ] Not burn your eyes while the big button flashes red

 ## License
 GPLv3.
 Deal with it.